binny3213/Checkers-Console-interface-Game/README.md

 ![image](https://github.com/user-attachments/assets/2e840dcd-a301-47bb-999d-3262759241ff)

-The O's kings are marked with 'Q', and The X's kings are marked with Z.
+The O's kings are marked with 'U', and The X's kings are marked with 'K'.
 At any point, the user can quit the game by entering 'Q' instead of a valid move.
 <hr/>